Ethaks/FVTT-Quench/README.md

 You can register a Quench test batch to be executed with Quench by calling `quench.registerBatch`.
 `registerBatch` takes the following arguments:

-- `key` - a unique group key that identifies this test batch.
+- `key` - a unique batch key that identifies this test batch.
   If multiple test batches are registered with the same key, the latest registration will overwrite previous registrations.
 - `registrationFunction` - this function will be executed to register the suites and tests within this batch.
   It takes a `context` argument, which contains the following Mocha and Chai functions necessary for defining a suite of tests: